kiba/Writings/fac/chp17_project_sanctuary.md

 **Year 2, Day 291**

-The Mantle queen arrived.
+The Mantle queen visited us again.
 She thanked us for agreeing to the project.

 Then more royals and dignitaries from other kingdoms arrived.
 The wedding is now kicking into full gear.

 The wedding was also an excuse for a cultural festival.
-The population boomed three times its normal size.
-Stampede became a huge worry for security, as well as the threat of terrorist attacks and Salem plotting.
+The population boomed three times to its normal size.
+Stampede became a huge worry for security, as well as the threat of terrorist attacks and plots by Salem.

 **Year 2, Day 294**